 On February 21, 2022, Colombia’s Constitutional Court ruled 5-4 to decriminalize abortions, making the procedure legal up to 24 weeks of gestation, reports The Guardian.
 The historic ruling will change the lives of women and young girls who often resorted to clandestine abortions and were penalized under the healthcare system, says Al Jazeera.
 Many pro-choice individuals and feminists in Colombia welcomed the decision as a reaffirmation of women’s bodily autonomy, hoping the ruling will inspire other countries to push for legislation protecting women’s rights.

 In September of 2020, more than 90 groups, led by Causa Justa for Abortion, filed a lawsuit calling for the decriminalization of abortion in Colombia, says the Washington Post.
-Since 2006, Colombia has partially allowed abortions in cases of rape, fatal fetal deformities, and to save the pregnant woman’s life, according to .
+Since 2006, Colombia has partially allowed abortions in cases of rape, fatal fetal deformities, and to save the pregnant woman’s life.
 However, much of the highly conservative and Catholic country remained opposed to abortion, with stigma preventing thousands of young girls and women from accessing safe procedures.

 The Center for Reproductive Rights adds that rights activists and lawyers say the case aimed to eliminate “abortion as a crime from the penal code and end the risk of criminal prosecution and imprisonment in Colombia.”
 In addition, the lawsuit calls on the state to “provide abortion care nationwide to respect the autonomy and freedom of women over the decisions that impact their bodies.”
 The front declared the ruling a victory over stigma and neglect in the healthcare system.